 Common Name 1 Scientific Name 1 Burns District Species of Concern Prineville District Species of Concern ODA Rating

-Scotch thistle Onopordum acanthium Х Х В
+Scotch thistle Onopordum acanthium х х В

-Mediterranean sage Salvia aethiops Х Х В
+Mediterranean sage Salvia aethiops х х В

-Tansy ragwort Senecio jacobaea Х B, T
+Tansy ragwort Senecio jacobaea х В, Т

-Medusahead rye Taeniatherum caput-medusae Х Х В
+Medusahead rye Taeniatherum caput-medusae х х В

-Saltcedar Tamarix ramosissima Х B, T
+Saltcedar Tamarix ramosissima х В, Т

-Puncturevine Tribulus terrestris х Х В
+Puncturevine Tribulus terrestris х х В

-The No Action alternative includes no action of any kind.
+Alternative A includes no action of any kind.
 The project area is all within elk and mule deer winter range.
 However, since there would be no action, elk and mule deer and their winter range habitat would not be affected.
 Using the methodology described for calculating effects to big game in the Mitigation Framework for the Sage-grouse Strategy (ODFW 2012), the area of indirect disturbance for existing roads was estimated based on a 1.0 mile buffer for high traffic roads (Highway 20) and a 0.2 mile buffer for low traffic roads.
 Based on this analysis, existing roads would continue to result in noise disturbance of 39,864 acres of the 40,420 acres of big game winter range in the project area.
 No PPH or PGH sage-grouse areas would be affected by the Project, and sage-grouse lekking and nesting would not be affected by the Project.
 One hundred fourteen miles of roads would continue to traverse the approximately 27,000 acres of PGH sage-grouse habitat in the project area, and 39.1 miles of roads would continue to traverse the over 10,000 acre of PPH sage-grouse habitat in the Public Lands project area.
-These roads would continue to affect 7,395 acres of PPH and 21,066 acres of PGH sagegrouse habitat due to direct and indirect disturbance in the Public Lands project area.
-Levels of noxious weeds in the project area would not be affected under the No Action alternative.
-Additionally, raptors or raptor nests would not be affected beyond disturbance effects from existing roads.
+These roads would continue to affect 7,395 acres of PPH and 21,066 acres of PGH sage-grouse habitat due to direct and indirect disturbance in the Public Lands project area.
+Levels of noxious weeds in the project area would not be affected under Alternative A. Additionally, raptors or raptor nests would not be affected beyond disturbance effects from existing roads.

-The No Action alternative would be the continuation of existing land uses on the 636 acres of PPH and 1,859 acres of PGH sage-grouse habitat in the project area.
+Alternative A would be the continuation of existing land uses on the 636 acres of PPH and 1,859 acres of PGH sage-grouse habitat in the project area.
 The 2,495 acre project area is all included in elk and mule deer winter range; however, these lands would not have any additional effects beyond disturbance from existing roads.
 Levels of noxious weeds in the project area would not be affected by the Private Lands project.
 Approximately 4 miles of existing roads would continue to affect 406 acres of PPH and 134 acres of PGH sage-grouse habitat due to direct and indirect disturbance.
-No PGH or PPH sage-grouse areas would be affected by the Project, and sage-grouse lekking and nesting would not be affected by the Private Lands project.
-Levels of noxious weeds in the project area would not be affected under the No Action alternative.
-Additionally, raptors or raptor nests would not be affected beyond disturbance effects from existing roads.
+No PGH or PPH sage-grouse areas would be affected by the Project, and sage-grouse lekking and nesting would not be affected by the Private Lands project area would not be affected by the Private Lands project area would not be affected by the Private Lands project.
+Approximately 4 miles of existing roads.
+Levels of noxious weeds in the project area would not be affected by the Project, and sage-grouse lekking and nesting would not be affected under Alternative A. Additionally, raptors or raptor nests would not be affected beyond disturbance effects from existing roads.